vsivsi/meteor-job/README.md

 Shutdown levels:
 * `'soft'` -- Allow all local jobs in the queue to start and run to a finish, but do not request any more work.
 Normal program exit should be possible.
 * `'normal'` -- Allow all running jobs to finish, but do not request any more work and fail any jobs that are in the local queue but haven't started to run.
 Normal program exit should be possible.
 * `'hard'` -- Fail all local jobs, running or not.
 Return as soon as the server has been updated.
 Note: after a hard shutdown, there may still be outstanding work in the event loop.
-To exit immediately may require `process.exit()` depending on how often asyncronous workers invoke `'job.progress()'` and whether they die when it fails.
+To exit immediately may require `process.exit()` depending on how often asynchronous workers invoke `'job.progress()'` and whether they die when it fails.

 ```js
 q.shutdown({ level: 'soft' }, function () {